Museum of the Struggle for Liberation of Ukraine: Liquidation

 On January 6, 1947, Dr. Volodymyr Galan (1893–1978), president of the United Ukrainian-American Relief Committee (UUARC) in Philadelphia, visited Prague by chance.
 He was impressed by the large number of objects preserved by the museum and promised financial assistance.
 UUARC was the most prominent Ukrainian organization in the West.
 It was founded in 1944 to provide material assistance designated by the American government to Ukrainians at home and in the diaspora.
 But after some time UUARC declared, apparently under the influence of Lysyuk, that it was ready to provide financial assistance to the museum on the condition that all its funds would become its property.
 Narizhnyi finally agreed to this proposal.
 Documents were prepared and officially certified on the transfer of the property of the Ministry of Internal Affairs and Communications in Prague to UUARC in permanent ownership.
 But it was already too late...
 The pro-Soviet Czechoslovak government, of course, would not allow the museum's archive to be transferred to the US, which, was evidenced by subsequent events.

 Already at the beginning of March 1948, security authorities established secret surveillance of the Ukrainian Museum and its employees.
 On March 26, the museum was officially closed, keys, seals and "valuables" were taken from Narizhnyi, and the Society "Museum of the Liberation Struggle of Ukraine" was liquidated.
 On March 30, 1948, its chairman, Zaklinskyi, was handed a resolution of the Zemsky People's Council on closure.
 In it, among other things, the reason for the liquidation of the museum was given:

 "The Society "Museum of the Liberation Struggle of Ukraine", which has been based in Prague since 1925, ... was founded by a right-oriented group of Ukrainian emigration, which relied on various opponents of the Soviet regime, gathered under the guise of scientific work, anti-Soviet political material...".

-Zaklinskyi was arrested at night at one of the Prague city transport stops and sent to a psychiatric hospital in Bognitz for seven months.
+Zaklinskyi was arrested at night at one of the Prague city transport stops and sent to a psychiatric hospital in Bohnice for seven months.
 During this time, the process of exporting the museum's funds to the USSR began.
 No complaints and appeals by Simon Narizhnyi helped to stop the liquidation of the museum.
 Moreover, the state authorities of Czechoslovakia did not extend his right to stay in the country, so at the end of February 1950, he and his family left the country.